-We have continued our work with the CARDS system, which allows us to augment pieces of papers in an interactive way.
-This technology serves as a basis for a startup project led by Philippe Giraudeau.
+We have continued our work with the CARDS system, which allows us to augment pieces of paper in an interactive way.
+This technology serves as a basis for the startup project CoIdea led by Philippe Giraudeau.
 This year, we have also specialized CARDS to explore scenarios dedicated to communication around environmental issues.

 Similarly, we have continued improving the HOBIT platform for exploring innovative teaching of wave optics.
 HOBIT stands for Hybrid Optical Bench for Innovative Teaching.
-In 2022, this hybrid tool (real/virtual) is being installed in 4 universities for pushing new concrete pedagogical approaches at University.
+In 2022, this hybrid tool (real/virtual) has been installed in 4 universities for pushing new concrete pedagogical approaches at University.